-VIL EMERGENCY AUTHORITY
+VII.
+EMERGENCY AUTHORITY

-Emergency authority may be exergised by the President or his/her designee in special circumstances.
-He/she has the authority to impose the sanction, inter alia, of suspension to a student or group of students who act or refuse to act, the result of which conduct is to interfere with the rights of others and which conduct is non-peaceful or is disruptive or which conduct constitutes a danger to health, safety, or property of others or him/herself, provided that a bearing is held within seventy-two (72) hours of the decision to suspend, subject to a forty-eight (48) hour extension at the option of the student
+Emergency authority to impose the sanction, inter alia, of suspension to a student or group of students who act, the result of which conduct is to interfere with the rights of others and which conduct is non-peaceful or is disruptive or which conduct constitutes a danger to health, safety, or property of others or him/herself, provided that a hearing is held within seventy-two (72) hours of the decision to suspend, subject to a forty-eight (48) hour extension at the option of the student.